Charge: Driver distracted, speeding when she caused pileup in St. Paul that killed man

 Prosecutors reviewed witness accounts and evidence from the State Patrol investigation before settling on charging Severson with a felony.
 According to the criminal complaint:

-Severson was traveling 70 miles per hour, 15 mph over the speed limit, a few seconds before her Chevy Malibu hit a Saturn SL stopped on northbound Hwy.
+Severson was traveling 70 mph, 15 mph over the speed limit, a few seconds before her Chevy Malibu hit a Saturn SL stopped on northbound Hwy.
 52 at Plato Boulevard.
 The Saturn's driver and one passenger survived their injuries, but Kawino did not.

 The drivers in two other vehicles caught up in the wreck were slightly hurt, as was Severson.